 If you stop and think about it for a second you will see that fundamental and sentiment analysis are closely related, especially in unexpected situations.

 You will find numerous trading strategies based on Sentiment Analysis.
-Majority of them focus on the intermediate to longer-term trading and very few will be short term or even scalping strategies (scalping refers to very short term trading – opening a closing trades in a matter of minutes or hours).
+The majority of them focus on intermediate to longer-term trading and very few will be short term or even scalping strategies (scalping refers to very short term trading – opening a closing trades in a matter of minutes or hours).

 Below is the so-called “Community Outlook”.
 It shows a detailed view of each instrument.